 The C-OSS assumes that the applicant has accepted the published PaP characteristics by requesting the selected PaP.
-However, it undertakes for all incoming capacity requests the following checks:
+However, it undertakes for all incoming capacity requests the following plausibility checks:

-- Request for freight train using PaP and crossing at least one border on a corridor - Request without major change of parameters (Flex-PaP fixed border time, max. running time)
+- Request for freight train using PaP and crossing at least one border on a corridor - > Request without major change of parameters (e.g. for Flex-PaPs: fixed border time, max. running time)